Robotics Process Automation – What’s in it for you?

 As mentioned previously, RPA (and new technology in general) often comes with a stigma attached.
 It is therefore important to win “hearts and minds” across the business at the earliest possible opportunity.

 By presenting our workings, in terms of how we arrive at selecting a process, the thinking behind this and then demonstrating it in a ‘live’ environment we can start to bring people on board.
-A key to adoption is that those affected by the very thing we are implementing are shown very early on that it is effective, the value it brings and the positive impact if can have on them.
+A key to adoption is that those affected by the very thing we are implementing are shown very early on that it is effective, the value it brings and the positive impact it can have on them.

 The End Result

 Let’s consider what we have achieved from our two key perspectives.
 The customer sees a seamless interaction that leaves them with a positive experience.
 We have a clear view of the set-up and on-going costs of the technology.
-Our staff can move away from manual/repetitive processes and engage with customers on a more pro-active tasks that add value and not doing the same thing over and over in the same way.
+Our staff can move away from manual/repetitive processes and engage with customers on more pro-active tasks that add value and not doing the same thing over and over in the same way.
 This has a two-fold benefit of making our customer happier and, equally as important, giving staff more engagement and interest in their roles.

 - Know cost